geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

   "param" : [ "LOAD_REQUEST", "PathToLoadSynopsis\\stored_CountMin.ser" ]
 }
 ```
+The `LOAD_REQUEST` is a keyword that indicates that the request is for loading a Synopsis from disc.
+The `PathToLoadSynopsis` is the path where the serialized file of the Synopsis is stored.
 ## Delete Request Message from a file
 The functionality of deleting a maintained Synopsis in SaaMS, in practice, can be implemented using the following request:
 ```json